COVID-19 Update

 All applicants are invited to consider addressing in their research proposal one or more of the 16 future global challenges identified under SSHRC’s Imagining Canada’s Future.

 SSHRC, in alignment with its Indigenous Research Statement of Principles, also welcomes applications involving Indigenous research.
-Interested applicants are invited to visit the Indigenous Research web page for more information.
+Interested applicants are invited to visit the Indigenous Research page for more information.

-For individuals or teams
+For individuals and teams

 SSHRC provides funding for research carried out by individual scholars and teams of researchers.

-For SSHRC Impact Awards
+Impact Awards

 Joint initiatives